-Magic: The Gathering
+1. Magic: The Gathering

 While not deck-building board games, trading card games rely on similar mechanics.
 You’ll still be tasked with creating killer card combos, and you’ll also be testing your deck’s strength against opponents.
 The biggest difference here is that new cards are coming out all the time – your deck is now a living, breathing thing that can constantly evolve.
 This means you might want to do a lot more card collecting.

 Its core concept is a simple one: you want to have a bigger, more luscious kingdom than your rival monarchs, and you achieve this by having the most victory points at the end of the game.

 Every player starts with the same basic deck, but you can spend money each turn to acquire new buildings, minions, and land for your kingdom.
 Many cards come with special abilities, and the joy of Dominion comes from figuring out which cards to play together to create the silliest combos and the most profitable turns.

 Dire Wolf’s 2021 release Dune: Imperium combines deck-building with worker placement mechanics and tops it all off with an iconic sci-fi theme.
 You’ll start with a basic deck and a unique leader, and from there on it’s up to you to decide how to best prepare your House for incoming war.

 This is a strategy game wrapped up in political tension, military dealings, and secrecy.
 You’ll only play one card at a time from your hand during the Agent turn, leaving everyone else to calculate what your next move might be.
 After all these turns are taken, the Houses clash – and the rewards you reap will rely on your strength in Swords and Persuasion.

 Many tabletop games try to recreate the rush of a superhero taking down their arch-nemesis.
 Legendary: A Marvel Deck-Building Game (or Marvel Legendary for short) is the best of this genre that also involves managing a deck of cards.
-Iconic comic book characters like Spiderman, the X-Men, and Red Skull all make an appearance, each with their own deck.
+It has a well deserved place in our list of the best Marvel board games ever made.